Monday, October 31, 2022

 And there's this: Dahlia makes her mark on the cooking show by being really good at scaling and cooking fish.
 That makes total sense: a kid growing up in New Bedford would definitely be great with fish!
 Not only is New Bedford a fishing town, but there are a lot of people there who really love cooking.
 Phenomenal Portuguese bakeries.
 Three deckers where the owners cultivate grapes in the backyard so they can make their own wine.
 It all fits.

 Except: Dahlia did not learn how to prepare fish in New Bedford.
 She took a class -- a single class -- on it in Baltimore.
 And she doesn't even like fish.
-Yet, somehow, after this one class after which she probably did not practice, she is somehow one of the best fish cooks in the country, or at least in the world of reality TV.
+Yet, somehow, after this one class after which she probably did not practice, she is one of the best fish cooks in the country, or at least in the world of reality TV.
 That's offensive to people who actually work at being good cooks.

 London is similarly a magically good cook.
 London's back story is that they are a rich dilettante who enjoys cooking but whose heart is really in music.
 Or in opening a summer camp for queer kids.
 Or whatever, it doesn't really matter, they're rich.
 But somehow they are the best cook on the show.
 We are never shown this, but we know it is true because we are told over and over what a great cook they are, and then they win.
 (Not that they care, the $100,000 prize is nothing to them.)